Support and on call

 Support weeks will start on Wednesdays and finish on Tuesdays, so that they fit into our existing sprint cycle.
 That enables you and your team to plan around the half-sprint you’ll be on support, and you’ll have the context to rejoin your project for the other half of the sprint.

 It’s important that you’re only involved in meetings that you can practically leave if a support issue arises.
-That means that you can continue to participate in things like CV sifting, but you shouldn’t be part of interview panels or worksim teams.
+That means that you can participate in things like CV sifting, but you shouldn’t be part of interview panels or worksim teams.

 As with recruitment, the important thing is that you can practically leave any meetings if something urgent crops up.
 That means you can be as involved as you would usually be in things like writing 100 word responses to sales opportunities, giving your input to qualification work, or helping put together proposals and pitch decks, but you shouldn’t commit to being part of a pitch team.